The Bankrate promise

 Why a COLA increase is so important

 While COLA increases may seem paltry, even a small adjustment makes a big difference in the value of your dollar over time.
-For instance, while inflation has been extremely low for the past 10 years, it has averaged around 2.4 percent a year from 1990 to 2020.
+For instance, while inflation has been extremely low for the past 10 years, it averaged around 2.4 percent a year from 1990 to 2020.

 How big a difference can 2.4 percent inflation make?
 Let’s say you retire today at age 62 with a $2,000 monthly benefit.
 With inflation at 2.4 percent, you’d need a monthly benefit of $2,658 to maintain your purchasing power when you hit 74 years old.
 Another 10 years and you’d need $3,370 each month to have the same purchasing power as when you first retired.
-So at age 84 without a COLA, your money wouldn’t go anywhere close to as far as it did when you first started receiving benefits.
+So at age 84 without a COLA, your money wouldn’t go nearly as far as it did when you first started receiving benefits.

 Stashing money in a high-yielding certificate of deposit or a savings account is one way to help beat inflation.
 But it’s useful to have a diversified portfolio of investments that can grow over time and potentially earn more, helping you grow your purchasing power.